muhammadullahofficial/Muhammadullah/README.md

 Looking for:

 I'm seeking job opportunities in software engineering and web development.
-I'm also interested in connecting with other software engineers, content creators, and people passionate about using technology to positively impact the world.
+I'm also interested in connecting with other software engineers, content creators, and people passionate about using technology to impact the world positively.

-Contact:

-• Email: programmerpro881@gmail.com
-• Linkedin: www.linkedin.com/in/muhammadullah881

 Call to action:

 I am always looking for new ways to learn and grow.
-Please don't hesitate to contact me if you have any feedback on my content or suggestions for future topics.
+Please feel free to contact me with any feedback on my content or suggestions for future topics.
 I am also open to collaborating with other content creators and businesses in the tech industry.